maxulysse/maxulysse.github.io/_posts/2020-07-01-JOBIM/slides.md

 <div class="fragment fade-in">

 * All tools are installed with Conda/Bioconda
-  * which allow set up of a new environment
+  * Allows set up of a new environment
 * Bundled into a Docker container
-  * which Nextflow can automatically download from DockerHub
+  * Nextflow can automatically download from DockerHub
 * Built from the Docker container
   * Singularity images can solve HPC container problems